Sending your application

 If you or your agent wish to talk to a Building Control surveyor about your scheme before submitting it for assessment, contact the Building Control office where you will lodge your plans.

 The Completion Certificate and the plan Approval Certificate are important legal documents.
 You should keep these in a safe place perhaps with the property's deeds.
-Without these documents,it may be difficult to secure finance or effect a sale in the conveyancing process.
+Without these documents, it may be difficult to secure finance or sell your house.